Learn the best backpacking tips for photographers with this equipment list, packing guide & video tutorial, from a pro.

 This allow all the gear to compress and settle into place for efficient volume and weight distribution.

-When buying a sleeping bag, decide which climates you’ll most often be camping in, and purchase a bag to suite your needs.
+When buying a sleeping bag, decide which climates you’ll most often be camping in, and purchase a bag to suit your needs.

 It’s hard to get away with just one sleeping bag if you want to backpack in all seasons.